 You know those minimalist shots that you see on Instagram or those ideas in your head that slow living is all second hand, mismatched and old?
 Well I’m saying it doesn’t have to be.
 I’m a little unsure as to why it’s even been portrayed in this way and it took me a while to get on board with the idea in case one day I went shopping and didn’t buy from all 100% eco friendly brands.
 I’m a huge fan of heading to charity shops and buying secondhand from online marketplaces but sometimes you just see something that you want to buy.
 That only you have had.
 So here I am, on a slow living journey of my own.
 When I say this let me give you a little more detail.

 I LOVE clothes shopping.
 I have a few favourite stores of course and we live close to the standard high street brands that you see everywhere so I tend to head there if I need anything new.
 I am also a fan of a good brand name as to me it usually says quality and time spent creating a product but that’s not how ‘slow living’ is perceived on social media so I wouldn’t ‘fit in’ with the usual photos of wooden stools and unread vintage books.
 A brand name handbag is probably one of the last things you’d find on a slow living blog and whilst not a bad thing it doesn’t really portray the baby steps we need to start off with.
 You can’t take a world full of fast fashion straight into second-hand or similarly take a nation from food delivery apps to home grown, home made apple pie bakers.
 What I’m saying is slow living isn’t a trend or a certain style, it’s a way of life and shouldn’t have a specific look.
-Not everything can be perfect from the beginning.
+Not everything can be perfect from the beginning and maybe not even after.

 When it comes to clothes I simply want to buy less and when I do purchase something I want it to be better quality, take care of it and not think of it as disposable.
 I also love handbags but I don’t need loads so I can save up for a quality piece that could last a lifetime and that right there is slow fashion.
 The same goes for most purchases I intend (or don’t intend) to make going forward.